1. What is the Sukanya Samriddhi Yojana?

 Step by Step Process

-- After opening the account, one can deposit by Cash, Cheque or Demand Draft.
+(iv) After opening the account, one can make deposits by cash, cheque or demand draft.

 |Maximum number of accounts||Up to two girl children or three in case of twin girls|